yosephdev/GitHub-Profile/README.md

 - 👯 I’m obsessed with solving complex problems using React, GraphQL, and Node by building web applications
 - 🤔 I’m looking for a job opportunity (remote or onsite)
 - 💬 Ask me about how we can build websites or web applications together
-- 📫 How to reach me: yosephbet@gmail.com; contact@yoseph.dev
+- 📫 How to reach me: yosephbet@gmail.com or contact@yoseph.dev